-In the context of energy transition and the digital transformation, lithium is attracting considerable interest, with the electric car boom driving demand globally while the main suppliers of the metal today are Latin America, Australia and China.
+In the context of energy transition, lithium is a metal which is attracting considerable interest, particularly for the production of batteries for electric vehicles, for which worldwide demand continues to increase, while the main suppliers of the metal today are Latin America, Australia and China.

 In this context, there is a need to establish a European industry for producing lithium from unconventional sources.
-This is the focus of the EuGeLi project coordinated by French group ERAMET in collaboration with eight other partners from France, Germany and Belgium.
-The project began in January 2019 and will last until December 2021 (three years).
+This is the ambitious goal of the EuGeLi project coordinated by the French group ERAMET in collaboration with eight other partners from France, Germany and Belgium.
+The project began in January 2019 and was completed in December 2021 (over a period of three years).

 The Soultz-sous-Forêts site in Bas-Rhin, France.

 The technical objectives of the project were achieved.
 The next steps will be to optimise the economic model in order to assess whether it would be possible to set up a competitive lithium production scheme for batteries on an industrial scale, as a complement to renewable energy, all made in France and without CO2.

 - to create a European, sustainable, long-term lithium supply and boost the development of end-use applications, such as in lithium batteries (a high-growth market) and the ceramics industry,

 - and in addition, to significantly reduce the environmental footprint of industrial lithium production plants thanks to this alternative process.

 BRGM’s role as part of the EuGeLi project is specifically: